CDLUC3/uc3-present/monthly_ops/demo.md

 ## Outline

-- Challenge: development team needs to track operational issues
+- Development team needed to take on ne operational responsibilities
 - Our approach to this challenge
 - What we learned